FirelyTeam/firely-docs-forge/features/IntegrationwithSimplifier.md

 ![Simplifier synchronize options](../images/SyncToolbarDropdown.png)

-In all cases a dialog is opened showing you what will be synchronized.
+When you click a synchronize command a dialog is opened showing you what will be synchronized.

 ![Summary Normal view](../images/SyncSummaryNormalView.png)